-Bergamot smells like lemon and bitter orange.
+The bergamot smells is similar to lemon and bitter orange.
 Its hybrid scent is often described as ‘a spicy orange’.
-Bergamot flowers are edible and their taste is often compared to oregano.
+Bergamot flowers, on the other hand, are edible and their taste is often compared to oregano.

 When grown properly, bergamot doesn’t necessarily require too much watering.
 In the fragrance world, the spiciness of bergamot is taken for granted.
 But the more you water the plant, the less spicy it becomes, and from here, the difference in how bergamot smells like.